 Departmental approval needed

-This course section is for students who require an extension to complete their course from the previous term.
-Re-registration is a one time only option.
-Course delivery is online.
+This course is for students who require an extension to complete NSSC 8800 from the previous term.
+Re-registration is a one-time option only.

 Important course information will be sent to you prior to your course start